jaguardado123/3326-lab-07/README.md

 float car_speed = 82.5f;
 /* Write your DM statement here. */

 // Problem 3.
-If the value inside grade is greater than 90 output "Excellent",
+If the value inside grade is greater than or equal to 90 output "Excellent",
-//            otherwise if the value inside grade is greater than 70 output "Good Job",
+//            otherwise if the value inside grade is greater than or equal to 70 output "Good Job",
 //            otherwise output "Failed". double grade = 89.9999;
 /* Write your DM statement here. */